 Anyone wishing to use a library computer is required to register at the circulation desk.
 Users are responsible for acquainting themselves with the “Procedures and Policies for Using Computer Equipment” and the “Internet Code of Ethics” which are posted at each work station.
 Also please see our Social Networking Policy.

 Library materials are signed out for a 3 week period*.
 Renewals are permitted on most material provided there is no other patron waiting for that item.

-* Exceptions may include specially-requested material borrowed from another library, dvds, or material for which there is a waiting list.
+*Exceptions may include specially-requested material borrowed from another library, DVDs, or material for which there is a wait list.